ScrollCureHub/ScrollCure/content/en/posts/Over-Saturated Colors And Gamification Everywhere.md

 Opening an app today feels like stepping into a fantasy videogame world.
 The designers seemed to have picked the colors looking at animated stickers on a 1st grader’s tiffin box or designed the app sitting inside a toy store.

 Bright pinks, bright yellows, bright reds & over-saturated hues everywhere.
-It looks like they are tring to emulate slot machines or videogames with their bright, saturated, tempting colors.
+It looks like they are trying to emulate slot machines or videogames with their bright, saturated, tempting colors.
 Our everyday mundane apps are not designed for play.
-Yet day by day they are becoming brighter, shinier & more-childlike.
+Yet they are becoming brighter, shinier & more-childlike overtime.

 What used to be colors present only in games like Farmville & Candy Crush are now present everywhere.
 This is besides user-submitted media & pictures too which are getting more & more saturated, brightened and edited over time.
 Skies which look bluer than real skies, whites which look whiter than milk and skin tones which are 3 or 4 shades brighter and fairer than true shades.